Yorik8877/getman/README.md

-# Gostman
+# Getman
-Gostman is a Postman analog written in Golang.
+Getman is a Postman analog written with Golang and React JS.